VineethChivukula/Simple-Python-IDE/README.md

 Abstract:

 The Simple Python IDE project is a web-based integrated development environment (IDE) that empowers users to write and execute Python code in real-time through an intuitive graphical user interface.
-The platform enables users to seamlessly write Python programs, provide input to these programs, and view the output without the need for installing Python or any specific development environment on their local machines.
+The platform enables users to seamlessly write Python programs, provide input to these programs, and view the output.
 The project leverages the power of modern web technologies to deliver a user-friendly and visually appealing interface for executing Python code.

 Introduction: